-How to set goals and view progress in Activity for Apple Watch
+Keep track of your fitness goals with the Apple Watch Activity app

 - How to save an image of your progress history in Activity

-- How to view achievements in Activity
+- How to view awards in Activity

-- How to turn off Stand reminders, achievement alerts, and other Activity notifications
+- How to turn off Stand reminders, awards alerts, and other Activity notifications

 How to adjust your calorie goal with Activity for Apple Watch